Get essential information, tips, and strategies to help you on your Exam MAS-I journey in our guide below.

 Registration Deadline (Register by Midnight US Eastern Time)

 MAS-I is the replacement of Exam S from the CAS.
-This new exam will have its first sitting in May 2018.
-It will be offered 2 times per year, once in the spring and once in the fall.
+This new exam is offered 2 times per year, once in the spring and once in the fall.

 Questions related to these concepts will appear frequently on the exam.